Updated July 2014

 CrashPlan is one of my favorite online backup services because of the excellent software, cost effective plans, and feature set.

 CrashPlan's interface is excellent and the features abound including a web-based restore option, continuous backup, 448-bit encryption level (better than your bank), and the foundation of a proven and excellent backup software program.

 CrashPlan Unlimited is $5.99 /month /computer and, as the plan name suggests, allows an unlimited amount of online storage.

-CrashPlan Family Unlimited costs $13.99 /month and offers an unlimited amount of online storage for two or more computers, all under the same account.
+CrashPlan Family Unlimited costs $13.99 /month and offers an unlimited amount of online storage for up to 10 computers, all under the same account.

 All CrashPlan plans offer discounts for longer terms.
 You can get most plans for over 40% off if you prepay for four years.